box/box-typescript-sdk-gen/docs/collaborationAllowlistEntries.md

 ### Arguments

 - collaborationWhitelistEntryId `string`
   - The ID of the entry in the list.
-  - Used as `collaboration_whitelist_entry_id` in path `path` of the API call
+Example: "213123"
 - headers `GetCollaborationWhitelistEntryByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of getCollaborationWhitelistEntryById method

 ### Returns